peterstamps/TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition-C-/README.md

 TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition in C++

 You can run the compiled program on raspberry Pi 64 bit (e.g. bookworm).
-The compile Ubuntu version has been added as well and is called mycMotDetRecUbuntu (it was compiled on 64 bit Ubuntu 23.10)
+The compiled Ubuntu version has been added as well and is called mycMotDetRecUbuntu (it was compiled on 64 bit Ubuntu 23.10)
 1. Download mycMotDetRec and mycMotDetRec_config.ini and test_mask.png
    mycMotDetRec means: myc = my camera, Mot = Motion, Det = Detection, Rec = Recording.
 2. Open a terminal in the directory where you saved these files.